The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Research:

-The national income data are also made used by research scholars of economics.
+The national income data are also used by research scholars of economics.
 They make use of the various data of the country’s input, output, income, saving, consumption, investment, employment, etc., which are obtained from social accounts.

 Per Capita Income: